 The Trust has a close relationship with Trinity College which provided a £1.5m grant.
-The Trust moved out of office space provided by Trinity College in September 2017 and now share office space within the University's Postdoc Centre.
-The Trust has reviewed its data collection, record-keeping and archival policies in the light of GDPR requirements.
+The Trust moved out of office space provided by Trinity College in September 2017 and continues to share office space within the University's Postdoc Centre.
+The Trust continues to review its data collection, record keeping and archival policies in the light of GDPR requirements.